Extending Tax Cuts for the Wealthiest While Repealing Healthcare Law – A Morally Untenable Agenda

 Tens of Thousands of American Lives are Lost Each Year Due To a Lack of Coverage

-A study published last year out of Harvard Medical School revealed the obvious; that access to essential care saves lives (ref) (ref).
+A study published out of Harvard Medical School in 2009 revealed the obvious; that access to essential care saves lives (ref) (ref).
 The study estimated that up to 45,000 American citizens are dying each year because they are uninsured.
 That toll was greater than the number of people who die each year from kidney disease.
 Those without health insurance had a 40% higher risk of death than those with private health insurance.
 That risk was increased from a previous study in 1993 where those without insurance had a 25% greater chance of dying – the increase likely attributable to public hospitals having closed or cut back on services and improved medical care for people with chronic treatable conditions.

 A second study (ref) published in 2009 revealed 1.46 million working age military veterans lacked health coverage that resulted in an estimated 2,200 of them losing their lives, six of them every day (ref).
 That number of deaths was, at the time, more than 14 times the number of deaths (155) suffered by US troops in Afghanistan in 2008, and more than twice as many that died (911) since the war started in 2001.